- Beautifully subtle, a glance in the moonlight, then farewell.

 Lifespan and Burial

 Kitsune do not practice burial rites, per se.
-A kitsune who dies of old age is usually left in some exposed spot so his body can be scavenged, and so return to nature.
+A kitsune who dies of old age is usually left in some exposed spot so their body can be scavenged, and so return to nature.
 The skull is often recovered and kept in the family place of honor.

 Relations with Others

 Kitsune tend to like humans, a trait they share with Gata, although in all other ways Kitsune cannot abide Gata in the least.
 Gata dislike Kitsune right back, because Kitsune, due to their animalistic nature, are far too fond of killing and eating pets for a gata's liking.
-Kitsune work well with Mallori, and the two races often find themselves working in the shadows either together or at odds.
+Kitsune work well with Mallori, and the two races often find themselves working in the shadows, either together or at odds.
 Both Kitsune and Mallori find these competitions fun and exciting.
 Oddly enough, Kitsune dislike Changelings, not least because Changeling vision is not fooled in the slightest by a Kitsune's wiles and they always can spot a Kitsune instantly.
 Granted, Changelings are so achingly polite and desirous of blending in that they'd never dream of outing anyone, but still, Kitsune's don't like knowing their secrets are so easily laid bare by the newcomer race.

 Kitsune, like all the animal races, dislike Vishkanya intensely.
 Kitsune's had to con and fight and cheat and steal their way into their portion of the Spark, and got only the smallest, most meager portion of it to boot.
 It enrages and insults every Kitsune that the snakey newcomers gained their full portion of the Spark of Civility by ACCIDENT.
 Kitsune on Vishkanya violence is rare...probably.
 With kitsune, it can be hard to know the exact species of a person attacking a vishkanya.